Doctoral attendance & distance study

 Working under academic supervision will normally require you to live in the Wellington region and attend the University in person during your studies.
 You are also expected to contribute actively to the intellectual life of the University by presenting your work in seminars, participating in school forums, discussing your ideas with academic staff and peers and meeting regularly with your supervisors.

-Some exceptions may apply to cohort-based programmes such as PhDs in the International Institute of Modern Letters and the Graduate School of Nursing, Midwifery and Health, professional doctorates in Education and in Health, and to students who are placed at a recognised research institution in another centre.
+Some exceptions may apply to cohort-based programmes such as PhDs in the International Institute of Modern Letters and the School of Nursing, Midwifery, and Health Practice, professional doctorates in Education and in Health, and to students who are placed at a recognised research institution in another centre.